trane-project/trane-music/courses/major_scale/basics/exercise_6/back.md

-The interval from the tonic of degree number 6 of the major scale is Major Sixth.
+The interval from the tonic of degree number 6 of the major scale is the Major Sixth.